-From this, the calculation model for the trade-off between key cost and quantified security of reuse under $k$ equal-interval key rotations is derived:
+From this, the computation model for the relationship between key cost and security strength improvement through key reuse (with k uniform QKD-key renewals) can be represented by "Security benefits", which equals the following value:

-where the cost of a quantum key is determined by the service price of the Quantum Key Distribution infrastructure.
+where the cost of a QKD-key is determined by the service price of the Quantum Key Distribution infrastructure.

-\subsection{Quantitative Model of QKD Key Rotation Interval and Security Benefits in CBC Mode.}
+\subsection{Quantitative model of QKD-key renewal period and security benefits in CBC mode.}

-Given that the security conclusions and provable security framework of the CBC mode of operation are highly similar to those of the CTR mode, the security benefit evaluation for quantum keys can follow the CTR mode evaluation framework, requiring adjustment only of a few core parameters.
+Given that the security conclusions and provable security framework of the CBC mode are highly similar to those of the CTR mode, the security benefit evaluation for QKD-key can follow the CTR mode evaluation framework, requiring adjustment only of a few core parameters.
 This section will briefly describe the evaluation method under the CBC mode, primarily clarifying the key differences from the CTR mode.

-\textbf{Step 1: Parameter Selection}
+\textbf{Step 1: parameter selection}

-(1) Distinguishing Advantage of the Cryptographic Module (Block Cipher Algorithm) $E$:
+(1) Distinguishing advantage of the cryptographic module (block cipher algorithm) $E$:

 The value of $\rho(\lambda,t)$ is essentially fixed when the block cipher algorithm is solicited.
-For widely deployed core algorithms, their average security level has a clear infimum $s_{\mathrm{min}}\approx\mathrm{inf}_{t>0}\{\mathrm{log}_{2}\frac{t}{\rho(\lambda,t)}\}$ (bits).
+For widely deployed core algorithms, their average security strength has a clear infimum $s_{\mathrm{min}}\approx\mathrm{inf}_{t>0}\{\log_{2}\frac{t}{\rho(\lambda,t)}\}$ (bits).
 This value characterizes the minimum resource consumption required for an attacker to succeed, representing the average security strength of the algorithm against attacks.

-(2) Maximum Number of Blocks Per Single File, $l$:
+(2) Maximum number of blocks per single file, $l$: